m19v/m19v.github.io/docs/tutorials/software-engineering/quarkus.md

 - Legacy JAR (a.k.a JAR) packages the application code and the quarkus runtime
 - Uber-JAR (a.k.a.
 Fat-JAR) contains all the classes of all dependencies

+JARs created by maven packages the code.
+JARs created by Quarkus packages code, dependencies and quarkus runtime

 ### Building Native Executables